Introduction & Background Material

 - How do we `weigh’ a galaxy?

-- What do galactic rotation curves tell us?
+- What do galactic rotation curves imply about our galaxy?

-- What leads to the spiral structure we see?
+- What leads to the spiral structure in spiral galaxies?

 - What are the leading candidates for `dark matter’?